 Ramming my knee into the pointy end of the coffee table was just the cherry on top.

-All this made me want to hide under the bed with a big bowl of Baked Pasta with Chicken Sausage.
+All this made me want to hide under the bed with a big, comforting bowl of Baked Pasta with Chicken Sausage.

-This recipe is saucy and cheesy and full of warm, comforting carby goodness.
+This baked pasta is saucy and cheesy and full of warm, carby goodness.

 Enjoy it from the safety of your couch with a blanket, the TV and the fireplace.